🇦🇺 Australia

 6. Medical Examination and Health Clearance – Undertake medical examination with an approved panel doctor, including chest X-ray.
 Health clearance must be obtained before visa grant.

 7. Final Assessment and Decision – Case officer reviews your application.
-482 processing takes 3–6 months; 186 processing takes 6–12 months depending on application complexity and completeness.
+See current processing times for the subclass 186 visa.

 8. Visa Grant and Relocation – Upon approval, you receive visa grant notification and can arrange travel to Australia to commence employment with your sponsoring employer.